VB Lecture Notes - Graphics

 - The FromArgb method takes 3 parameters.
 All three parameters must be integers in the range 0 to 255.
 The first parameter refers to the amount of

-Objective #3: Use the computer graphics coordinate system.
+Objective #4: Use the computer graphics coordinate system.

-y-values range from 0 to 300 as you follow down the screen from the upper-left corner.
-The x-values range from 0 to roughly 300 as you follow across the screen from left to right.
+In Visual Basic's coordinate system, the x-axis values range from 0 to 300 as you follow across the screen from left to right.

 - The width and height of the default size of a form are roughly 300 pixels.